-When Sydney Spadaro, ’19, sets a goal, she does all she can to make sure she reaches it.
+When Sydney Spadaro, ’19, ’20 (MBA) sets a goal, she does all she can to make sure she reaches it.

-“At Meredith, I’ve learned that if you want it, go for it.
-‘No’ is not a closed door necessarily,” Sydney said.
+“At Meredith, I learned that if you want it, go for it.
+‘No’ is not a closed-door necessarily,” Sydney said.
 “I’ve learned to be a go-getter, because I’ve been surrounded by so many other women who were also developing that confidence.
 You see that in the classroom and you feed off of that energy.”

-Having completed her undergraduate degree, her next goal brings her right back to Meredith where she is already pursuing an MBA through a new accelerated option that allows Meredith undergraduates to complete the degree in one additional year.
+Having completed her undergraduate degree, her next goal brought her back to Meredith to earn an MBA through an accelerated option that allows Meredith undergraduates to complete the degree in one additional year.

-“I’ve been taking classes during my senior year and will continue straight on, the Monday after graduation.
-The plan is to graduate May of 2020 with the MBA,” said Sydney, who majored in business administration with concentration in marketing and minors in professional writing & presentation media, entrepreneurship, and international business.
+“I took classes during my senior year and continued straight on, the Monday after graduation, and then finishing in May of 2020 with the MBA,” said Sydney, who majored in business administration with a concentration in marketing and minors in professional writing & presentation media, entrepreneurship, and international business.

-Sydney is one of the first two students to be in the 4+1 program.
+Sydney was one of the first two students to be in the 4+1 program.
 She took two MBA courses, which focused on leadership, ethics, and global communication, as a senior.
-“They both require you to take a deeper look at yourself, at others, and at the wider world,” Sydney said.
-“You learn who you are and how to work with others who are very different from you.”
+“They both required you to take a deeper look at yourself, at others, and at the wider world,” Sydney said.
+“You learned who you are and how to work with others who are very different from you.”

 Learning about herself and her skill set helped Sydney choose business as a major.